ucsf-wynton/wynton-website-hpc/docs/scheduler/using-local-scratch.md

 ## Instructions

 <div class="alert alert-warning" role="alert">
 2019-09-09: Currently <code>TMPDIR</code> is only set automatically for job scripts running on the compute nodes.
-On development nodes, <code>TMPDIR</code> is <em>not</em> set.
-This is likely to change, but in the meanwhile, you need to set <code>TMPDIR</code> in your script in those cases when it is not set.
+On development nodes, <code>TMPDIR</code> is <em>not</em> set - <strike>This is likely to change, but in the meanwhile,</strike> you need to set <code>TMPDIR</code> in your script in those cases when it is not set.
 See below for an example.
 </div>

 Here is how to use `/scratch`:

-* **Use environment variable TMPDIR** - it points to an already created job-specific folder under local `/scratch`.
+* **Use environment variable TMPDIR** - on compute nodes, it points to an already created job-specific folder under local `/scratch`.
+On other machines, you need to set it.

 * **Write intermediate files to folder `$TMPDIR`**.
 Bonus: most software already acknowledges `TMPDIR` for their internal temporary files.